-'La La Land,' 'Moonlight,' 'Deadpool' among PGA nominations
+'La La Land,' 'Moonlight,' 'Deadpool' among PGA nominees

-NEW YORK (AP) — The Producers Guild of America has nominated awards season favorites “La La Land,” ”Moonlight” and “Manchester by the Sea” for its top award, as well as the R-rated superhero film “Deadpool.”
+NEW YORK (AP) — Oscar favorites “La La Land,” ”Moonlight” and “Manchester by the Sea” were nominated by the Producers Guild of America for its top award on Tuesday.
+But the snarky, expletive-spewing superhero of “Deadpool” continued his unlikely awards season campaign.

-The other six nominees for the PGA’s top award are: “Arrival,” ”Fences,” ”Hacksaw Ridge,” ”Hell or High Water,” ”Hidden Figures” and “Lion.”
+The guild’s 10 nominees for its best picture honor, the Darryl F. Zanuck Award, also included “Arrival,” ”Fences,” ”Hacksaw Ridge,” ”Hell or High Water,” ”Hidden Figures” and “Lion.”
+It was a largely expected bunch plus the surprising inclusion of “Deadpool.”

+But the R-rated “X-Men” spinoff has now run up a slew of nominations, proving the industry has considerable admiration for the comic-book hit.
+It last week landed a nomination for best adapted screenplay the Writers Guild, and it was twice nominated by the Golden Globes.

 PGA nominees have historically been a good predictor for which films will receive Academy Award nominations for best picture.
-Last year, “The Big Short” won the guild’s top prize, dubbed the Darryl F. Zanuck Award.

-The guild also nominated five films for best animated movie: “Finding Dory,” ”Kubo and the Two Strings,” ”Moana,” ”The Secret Life of Pets” and “Zootopia.”
+And for seven consecutive years up to last year, the PGA’s top prize matched (in one case with a tie) the academy’s top honor.
+Last year, however, the PGA chose “The Big Short,” while “Spotlight” won the Oscar.
+The Producers’ Guild uses the same preferential balloting system that the Academy of Motion Pictures employs.

 Most Read Stories